fabianoriccardi/RTCMemory/readme.md

 ## Usage

-You should be aware of very few APIs to effectively use RTC Memory.
+You should be aware of very few APIs to effectively use RTCMemory.
 First, define a data structure that will contains your data (max 508 bytes):

     typedef struct {
         int counter;
     } MyData;

-Then instantiate the rtcMemory (global scope is fine):
+Then instantiate `rtcMemory`:

     RtcMemory rtcMemory("/path/to/file");

 the filepath is an optional parameter, if you don't need the backup on flash memory you can omit it.
-Then, initialize RTC Memory through:
+Then, initialize RTC memory through:

-    bool result = rtmMemory.begin();
+    bool result = rtcMemory.begin();

 `result` is true if there are valid data in RTC memory or, if RTC memory is not valid and a filepath was provided, in flash memory, otherwise is false.
 Get the memory area containing your data: